-

 Looking back on childhood, are there any important life lessons you learned early on?

 Our next door neighbor told me that, as a child, she thought it was cruel that my parents did not help me up when I fell.
 Later in life, she saw the wisdom in this.
 She felt that I learned to pick myself up physically, emotionally and psychologically as well.
 (In my parents’ defense, the worst injury I sustained was a pair of frequently skinned knees!)
-An advantage of having a dRachel Wobschall as a young childisability is learning that there are some things you cannot do in the “usual” way and developing a way to do those things you want to do another way.
+An advantage of having a disability is learning that there are some things you cannot do in the “usual” way and developing a way to do those things you want to do another way.
 It really opens one up to some creative problem solving.
 It is a skill I use every day in all areas of my life.

 How has cerebral palsy influenced your life since childhood?